×

 ASIO works perfectly well.
 Mostly.
 However, with Core Audio built into Mac OS and optimized for the specific Mac hardware in Apple computers, it has a significant advantage.

-Suppose you visualize the signal chain of the audio.
+Suppose you visualise the signal chain of the audio.
 In that case, an extra step independent of the operating system, which could cause any number of other errors, is added to a PC signal.
 Furthermore, Audacity does not even work with the ASIO driver due to some complicated licensing issues.
 This incompatibility’s effect is that you cannot use some external interfaces, which are essential for operating an XLR microphone alongside Audacity if you run it on a PC.

 Suppose you are seeking to cut costs by avoiding paying for a DAW.
 In that case, it may counter-intuitively end up cheaper to buy a Mac (which is generally more expensive) and run Audacity on it than a more affordable PC running Pro-Tools.